PrakritiPaudel/Leave-Visualization-System/README.md

 ## Running the Application

 1. Build and start all services:

    ```
    docker-compose up --build
    ```

+2. Run migrations for dbo schema and tables alembic upgrade head
+3. Run dag ingest and transform data
-2. Access the main application at `http://localhost:5000`
+4. Access the main application at `http://localhost:5000`

-3. Access the Streamlit frontend at `http://localhost:8502`
+5. Access the Streamlit frontend at `http://localhost:8502`

-4. To stop the application:
+6. To stop the application:
    ```
    docker-compose down
    ```